 Step 2: Pack Your eLearning Content into SCORM/xAPI-Compliant Package

 Your project must be SCORM/xAPI-compliant so that it can be uploaded and launched in an LMS.
 After you’ve finished step 1, export the project to SCORM/xAPI package.
-In an opening project, go to the Export tab and click HTML5 to open the Export To HTML5 dialog.
+Just click the Export tab > HTML5 to open the Export To HTML5 dialog.
 It’s where you configure many LMS reporting-related and SCORM/xAPI-related options.

 The dialog has two tabs, each of which contains separate sections.
 As this article focuses on how to track training courses in an LMS, we’ll discuss the Operation Modes and eLearning Options sections.
 Specifically, we’ll go into the operation mode, pass condition, and package information.
 For details about this dialog and the way to work with it, please take a look at: